Write A Review

 Treating sleep apnea is extremely important.
 Left untreated, this disorder could cause stroke or heart failure.
 Some of the ways to treat sleep apnea include lifestyle changes, continuous positive airway pressure, and a custom made sleep apnea device that can be made for you here at Westport Family Dental.

-To further understand sleep apnea and help patients, Dr. Pizzino and Dr. Drexler offer an at home sleep study.
+To further understand sleep apnea and help patients, Dr. Pizzino offers an at home sleep study.
 This home sleep testing program has opened the door for increased diagnosis resulting in more patients receiving the proper care they need.

-At Westport Family Dental, Dr. Pizzino and Dr. Drexler are very happy to answer any questions you may have concerning snoring and sleep apnea.
+At Westport Family Dental, Dr. Pizzino is very happy to answer any questions you may have concerning snoring and sleep apnea.